Ex-Thai PM's party vows calm, U.S. calls for inclusive politics

 "ANY SURNAME WILL DO"

-Chavalit Vichayasut, a former Puea Thai Party lawmaker, said the survival of the party was not dependant on the Shinawatras.
+Chavalit Vichayasut, a former Puea Thai Party lawmaker, said the survival of the Puea Thai Party was not dependant on the Shinawatras.

 The military government has said a general election will be held in 2016.